HUMSI — Human Security Initiative

 Jun 12, 2025Salt Lake City, UT

-About 600 to 1,000 demonstrators gathered in downtown Salt Lake City on June 12, 2025, to protest immigration enforcement and show support for immigrants.
-The largely peaceful protest, dubbed "From LA to SLC: ICE Out," included some skirmishes and assaults; one man was arrested for allegedly assaulting two people and damaging property during the demonstration.
+About 600 demonstrators gathered at Washington Square Park in downtown Salt Lake City on June 12, 2025, to protest immigration enforcement under the Trump administration and express support for immigrants.
+The protest, dubbed "From LA to SLC: ICE Out," was largely peaceful, though police reported a few skirmishes and minor property damage to a vehicle.
+Organizers noted the demonstration was connected to concurrent protests in Los Angeles over immigration crackdowns.

 ICE detains U.S. citizen in New York without reasonable suspicion